Location: |

 1202 | first castle Jamski Grad in the Erazmova Jama first mentioned. |

 Predjamski Grad (Predjama Castle) is perhaps the most famous cave castle in the world.
-The castle is located in a 123 m high limestone cliff, inside the entrance of a cave.
+The castle is located in a 123 m-high limestone cliff, inside the entrance of a cave.
 This extraordinary and romantic location made it well known.
 The site was a location for movies multiple times, mostly for historic, fantasy, and fairy tale movies.
 Since some years there is an annual Medieval festival right in front of the castle, which offers a great background.
 The castle floor plan was used in the computer game Counter-Strike: Global Offensive.
+The castle was featured in the Jackie Chan film Armour of God and in Season 3 of The Witcher.

-The cave behind the castle is called Erazmova Jama (Erasmushöhle), after the knight Erasmus von Luegg, who lived in the castle according to legend.
+The cave behind the castle is called Erazmova Jama (Erasmushöhle), after the knight Erasmus von Luegg, who lived in the castle during the 15th century.
 The huge cave system has four levels.
 The deepest level is water filled, the river flowing through is called Lovka.
 The Lokva sinks into the cave at the foot of the cliff face, right below the castle, and the river flows into the Mediterranean sea.
-The castle is built into the huge entrance of the middle level.
-An exit from the top level to the plateau was used as secret entrance in the Middle Ages, today it is filled with rocks.
+The second level is dry and was used to build the stable for the horses in the entrance chamber.
+As the entrance was in the cliff face, it was necessary to build a bridge.
+This level is used as a show cave today, which we have listed separately as Predjamska Jama.
+It is entered in level two and exited from level four above the castle.
+The castle is built into the huge entrance of the third level, which is located between the other passages, but nevertheless is not connected to the rest of the cave system.
+In other words, despite being the different stages of the developing cave, they are listed as different caves, the castle is in Erazmova Jama, the other three levels are Predjamska Jama.
+An exit shaft from the castle to the plateau was used as secret entrance during the Middle Ages.
+Erasmus ordered to enlarge the shaft and equipped it with wooden ladders, and was used to supply the castle with food in the times of siege, but also to secretly commit robberies.
+This part of the cave may be visited with a cave trekking tour.